 - What are you most passionate about?
 How did you discover your passion?

 - You have the opportunity to visit another country that you have never been to before.
 Which country will you choose?
 Why?

 Personal Narrative Essay Topics for High School Students

 - Write about three goals that you have for high school.
 How will you accomplish these goals?

-- Write about a time that you were truly frightened.
+- Write about a time when you were truly frightened.
 What happened?
 How did you feel?

 - Describe your most successful moment so far.
 What did it take to get there?
 How did it feel to be successful?